My blog posts likely contain affiliate links, including for the Amazon Associates program.

-13. Anything ‘Made in Alaska’ or ‘Alaska Grown’
+Bonus: Anything ‘Made in Alaska’ or ‘Alaska Grown

-This one isn’t a specific souvenir, but rather a tip: if you see one of the above logos, that means you’re in the right ballpark for purchasing a great Alaskan souvenir.
-These three logos indicate that the item you’re looking at was made or grown in the Last Frontier.
+If you see one of the above logos, that means you’re in the right ballpark for purchasing a great Alaskan souvenir.
+These three logos indicate that the item you’re looking at was made or grown in the Last Frontier; they signal that you’re buying authentic Alaska gifts.

 Some of my favorite souvenirs from Alaska over the years have been emblazoned with the Alaska Grown logo – I still have one of their stickers on my Nalgene from when I grew up in Alaska.
 (I’m Alaska grown too!)